philip-gcex/fix-log-decorate/README.md

 A command line parser for FIX protocol messages.

-You can pipe
+This decorates FIX messages with colours fieldnames and value lookups, making them easer to read.

 # Example